DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ### Extended use of the METS descriptive metadata section (element `dmdSec`)

 The METS descriptive metadata section `<dmdSec>` is responsible for recording descriptive metadata for all the data items included in the package.

 The SIP specification itself does not prescribe of any particular metadata format.
 It is a role of the OAIS together with the Producer to set the rules in terms of descriptive metadata.
 These rules should be set and agreed on in the Submission Agreement.

 In this regard, the SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.3 of the CS IP).

 ### Extended use of METS administrative metadata section (element `amdSec`)

 The METS administrative metadata section `<amdSec>` is used to include or reference technical and preservation metadata.

 Although seldom used, preservation metadata can be included in an SIP.
 The guide on [Using PREMIS with METS](https://www.loc.gov/standards/premis/premis-mets.html) provides recommendations on how to use the `<amdSec>` element to reference PREMIS metadata.

 The SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.4. of the CS IP).

 ### Extended use of the METS file section (element `fileSec`)

 The METS file section element `<fileSec>` is used to describe all the components included in the information package which have not been already included in the `amdSec` and `dmdSec` elements.

 The main purpose of the METS file section is to serve as a "table of contents" or "manifest" for all the files included in the package, thus allowing the OAIS to validate the integrity and completeness of the files included in the package.
 This means that for all the files included in the package, their location and checksum need to be available and described in the `fileSec` element.
-That includes files in the `data` and in the `documentation` folders.
+That includes files in the `data`, `schemas` and in the `documentation` folders.

 The following table describes the main differences in the `fileSec` between an E-ARK SIP and the CS IP.